 How do I find out where to go?

 The Desert X app is available for download for both iOS and Android phones and contains the map of the exhibition and the list of installations.

 Follow signs and park in designated areas only.
 Follow the law.
 Drivers who are not familiar with our desert roads and do not follow parking signs often get their vehicle stuck in the sand.
 Don’t be that driver.
 Desert X is not responsible for any theft or damage to visitors’ vehicles, property or towing bills.

 Do I need tickets?

 Desert X is free.
 Timed tickets are required for Lauren Bon’s installation, The Smallest Sea With the Largest Heart.
 Please visit the installation page for more information and a link to reserve tickets.

 How long will it take to visit all of the installations?

 You can visit a majority of locations in a single day or break up your visit in several days.

-Due to the COVID-19 pandemic, bus tours are not offered this year.
-Docents are available to provide information at most sites every Saturday between March 12 and May 16 from 10 a.m. to noon.
 We encourage you to plan your own self-guided tour of the exhibition.
-Guided tours for small private and corporate groups are available and require a donation to Desert X. There is limited availability and COVID-19 safety guidelines are enforced.
-Email: email@example.com for more information.
+Guided tours for small private and corporate groups are available and require a donation to Desert X. There is limited availability.
+More information on VIP experiences is available here.

 - Wear comfortable walking shoes as some installations are located on uneven desert landscape or gravel.